faizan4devloper/band-landing-page/README.md

 import React from 'react';
 import { useLocation } from 'react-router-dom';
 import styles from './UploadDocuments.module.css';
+import PaymentInstructionForm from './PaymentInstructionForm';
+import PaymentDetails from './PaymentDetails';
+import LostPolicyForm from './LostPolicyForm';
+import WitnessDetails from './WitnessDetails';
+import data from './documentEntities.json'; // Import the JSON file

 const UploadDocuments = () => {
     const location = useLocation();